Foreign leaders, supporters bid farewell to Zimbabwe's Mugabe | Devdiscourse

-Foreign leaders, supporters and ordinary citizens gathered at a national stadium on Saturday to bid farewell to Zimbabwe's founder Robert Mugabe, after a week of disputes over his burial that have threatened to undermine President Emmerson Mnangagwa.
-Mugabe, who ruled Zimbabwe for 37 years until he was ousted by his own army in November 2017, died in a Singapore hospital a week ago aged 95.
+Foreign leaders, supporters and ordinary citizens were attending the state funeral on Saturday of Zimbabwe's founder Robert Mugabe, after a week of disputes over his burial that threatened to embarrass his successor President Emmerson Mnangagwa.
+Mugabe led Zimbabwe for 37 years, from independence until he was ousted by the army in November 2017.
+He died in a Singapore hospital on Sept.
+6 aged 95.

-He will be buried in a mausoleum at the National Heroes Acre shrine in Harare in about 30 days, his nephew said on Friday, contradicting earlier comments that the burial would be on Sunday.
-Mnangagwa, Mugabe's former deputy who conspired to topple him, said late on Friday that building the mausoleum would delay the burial of his predecessor.
+His remains will be interred in a mausoleum at the National Heroes Acre in the capital Harare in about 30 days, his nephew said on Friday, contradicting earlier comments that a burial would be held on Sunday.
+Mnangagwa, Mugabe's former deputy who conspired to topple him, said late on Friday that building the mausoleum would delay the burial of the man who was once his mentor.

+On Saturday, Mnangagwa walked behind the casket carrying Mugabe's body as it was wheeled into the centre of Harare's National Sports Stadium and placed on a podium decorated with flowers so that ordinary Zimbabweans could say their farewells.
+Senior army generals and Mugabe's wife and children followed, as a brass band played.
+"Today, let us put aside our differences and come together as we remember the past and look to the future as one proud, independent and free nation," the president wrote on Twitter.

 Cleo Mapuranga, a caterer, told Reuters: "I feel low because Mugabe fought for us.
 I remember him for land to the blacks, economic freedom and higher education which was non-racial."
 "Now, people are suffering.
 No one is controlling the prices in the shops.
 Our finance minister is trying to implement first-world policies which don't work in third-world countries."